Continental Congress: Confederation Congress

 Under the Articles of Confederation, the Confederation Congress had little power to compel the individual states to comply with its decisions.
 More and more prospective delegates elected to the Confederation Congress declined to serve in it.
 The leading men in each State preferred to serve in the state governments, and thus the Continental Congress had frequent difficulties in establishing a quorum.
+This divide made the colonies weak and the purpose of the congress was to make them stronger.
 When the Articles of Confederation were superseded by the Constitution of the United States, the Confederation Congress was superseded by the United States Congress.

-The Confederation Congress finally set up a suitable administrative structure for the Federal government.
-It put into operation a departmental system, with ministers of finance, of war, and of foreign affairs.
-Robert Morris was selected as the new Superintendent of Finance, and then Morris used some ingenuity and initiative—along with a loan from the French Government—to deal with his empty treasury and also runaway inflation, for a number of years, in the supply of paper money.
+The Confederation Congress ultimately established a suitable administrative structure for the Federal government, which placed into operation a federal government comprising three departments (finance, war, and foreign affairs), led by three ministers for each respective department.
+Robert Morris was selected as the new Superintendent of Finance, and then Morris secured a loan from the French government to deal with his empty treasury and also runaway inflation, for a number of years, in the supply of paper money.